colxi/jstick/README.md

 # jstick
-JStick - 2D Sprite based game engine for javascript
+JStick (JoyStick) is a 2D game engine for javascript, based in Sprites in HTML canvas.

+It providesa complete API to deal with
+- Viewport
+- Input  / Input interfaces
+- Sprites and Images
+- Actors
+- States
+- Maps
+- Animations

+( IN DEVELOPMENT )